Tencent/TencentKonaSMSuite/README.md

 - [KonaSSL] implements China's Transport Layer Cryptographic Protocol, and also applies ShangMi algorithms to TLS 1.3 based on RFC 8998.
 - [Kona], which wraps all the features in `KonaCrypto`，`KonaPKIX` and `KonaSSL`, so it has to depend on one or more of them.
 Generally, **this provider is recommended**.

 This project provides a Spring Boot module, exactly [kona-demo], as a server-side demo.
-This module demonstrates the approach on integrating Tencent Kona SM Suite to the 3rd-party web servers, including Jetty and Tomcat.
+This module demonstrates the approach on integrating Tencent Kona SM Suite to the 3rd-party web servers, including `Jetty` and `Tomcat`.
 But this module is not one of the artifacts of this project.
 In addition, [the test set] in `kona-ssl` module provides the demon on integrating with `Netty` and `Apache HttpClient`.

 ## System requirements